tonnykwon/blog/_bayesian/2019-01-10-Hierarchical-model-1.md

 ## Simulation

 There are many Bayesian simulation software.
-And we will use JAGS(Just Another Gibbs Sampler), which automate posterior simulation, requiring only a DAG model to be specified.
+And we will use JAGS(Just Another Gibbs Sampler), which automates posterior simulation, requiring only a DAG model to be specified.

 So our full model is: